Qumulo/docs/qq-cli-command-guide/portal/portal_modify_spoke.md

   - --hub-hosts
   help: The IP addresses and TCP ports of the remote cluster.
 Use a comma-delimited
     list to specify multiple hosts.
 Use colon as a separator after each IP address to provide custom TCP port (3713 is used by default).
+Ports specified this way override other --port arguments.
   name: -m
   required: false
 - alternate: